 (a) All vehicles entering and leaving the Landfill to dispose of waste Waste shall be weighed.

-(b) All loads delivered by rail shall delivered in a manner that allows for such loads to be weighed prior to disposal.
+(b) All loads delivered by rail shall be weighed by rail carrier.

-(c) Company will operate scales at the Landfill entrance or at such other location as may be determined by Company and approved by the County to ensure the proper weighing of loads being delivered to the Landfill.
+(c) Company will operate scales at the Landfill entrance or at such other location as may be determined by Company to ensure the proper weighing of loads being delivered to the Landfill.
 Scales will be of a type and quality customarily used in the industry and shall be properly maintained and operated by Company.
 Company shall report scale data to the County on a monthly basis in such form as the Parties shall agree and make scale data available for review by the County at the Landfill during normal business hours upon reasonable notice.

 (d) Notwithstanding the foregoing, trucks owned by Company and other regular users shall not need to be weighed upon leaving if the vehicle tare weights are known.
 Such trucks must be weighed at least annually to check these weights.